TerminalHash/Fallout2-Vector-Cursor/README.md

 Your finished cursor theme is in the new folder with your given name.
 (For the next steps I’ll call that “theme folder”).

-### *2.4 (optional) Recreating Your Cursor Theme for Windows and Mac*

-If somebody knows how to do that for Mac, please let me know.

-**For Windows:** Keefer Rourke gave me a hint how to convert PNG images to Windows cursors.
-For his capitaine theme he used the free Windows software [Real World Cursor Editor](http://www.rw-designer.com/cursor-maker).
-A fair warning: Using that Editor is in no way as fast and easy as combining the PNGs with a simple shell command.

-Furthermore the Windows theme apparently can contain only a subset of the cursors, namely: left_ptr, help, pointing_hand, text, crosshair, not-allowed, pencil, move, up-arrow, ns-resize, ew-resize, nesw-resize, nwse-resize, progress and wait.
-In all other cases unfortunately the default cursors are displayed (e. g. zoom, grab, alias, col-resize).

 <h2 id="install">3 Installing and Using the Cursor Theme</h2>

 ### Instructions for Linux